mozilla/gecko-dev/testing/perfdocs/generated/perfcompare.rst

    :scale: 50%
    :align: center

-The **Download JSON** button generates a json output of the results data.
+The **Download JSON** button generates a JSON output of the results data.

-The results table can be filtered according to Platforms, Status (No Changes, Improvement, or Regression), or Confidence (Low, Medium, High)
+The results table can be filtered according to Platforms, Status (No Changes, Improvement, or Regression), or Confidence (Low, Medium, High).

 .. image:: ./resultstablefilters.png
    :alt: PerfCompare Results Table with Filters